amnich/amnich.github.io/_posts/2017-08-24-Dont-use-Get-ADUser.md

 ```powershell
   $ADUsers | Where samaccountname -EQ "$user"
 ```
-The where method was faster. ~ 3886 ms
+The Where method was faster. ~ 3886 ms
 ```powershell
   $ADUsersCSV.Where({$_.samaccountname -EQ "$user"})
 ```